jcsteh/osara/readme.md

 - Reports information about items when you navigate to them
 - Reports the edit cursor position when you move by measure, beat, pixel, grid unit, note or to the start or end of the project
 - Provides access to various context menus for tracks, items and the time ruler
-- Reports track envelope selection
+- Reports track and take envelope selection
 - Reports markers when you navigate to them, and optionally reports during project playback
 - Facility to adjust automatable FX parameters
 - Ability to watch and report track peak meters, and gain reduction from supported FX